 1934 pique seersucker, with striped rows instead of traditional squares

-Linen: Linen was one of the best summer fabrics for its breathability.
+Linen: Linen was one of the best summer suiting fabrics for its breathability.
 It was a heavier weight compared to most summer cottons, and it could wrinkle very badly, but in hot climates it was a must.
 Linen was almost always a solid print in a light color, such as this butter yellow with white embroidered flowers.

 Linen

-Crepe: Crepe was the perfect ’30s fabric.
-It was light, flowing and draped nicely, but it was also thick enough to avoid the sheerness issues of cheaper fabrics.
-It had many subtle textures from smooth (flat crepe) or lightly pebbled.
-It could be made of rayon, silk, or cotton, or more likely a blend of two fabrics.
+1930s crepe fabric had many subtle textures from smooth (flat crepe), lightly pebbled (small bumps) to twill (vertical lines) and other textures.
+Crepe could be made of rayon, silk, or cotton, or more likely a blend of two fabrics.
 Crepe fabric came in solid prints and floral prints in rich saturated colors.

 Several of my 1930s catalogs included swatches of crepe.